 Skrowaczewski spent the immediate post-war years in Paris, studying with Nadia Boulanger and co-founding the avant-garde organization, Groupe Zodiaque.
 In 1948 he conducted the Paris premiere of Shostakovich’s Fifth Symphony with L’Orchestre Philharmonique de Radio France.
-After winning the 1956 International Competition for Conductors in Rome he was invited by George Szell to make his American debut conducting the Cleveland Orchestra in 1958.
-This led to engagements with the New York Philharmonic, Pittsburgh and Cincinnati Symphonies and, in 1960, to his appointment as Music Director of the Minneapolis Symphony Orchestra (now the Minnesota Orchestra), a position that he held for 19 years.
-During the 1960s he made his debuts with the Royal Concertgebouw, London Symphony, Philadelphia Orchestra, Chicago Symphony, Boston Symphony, Los Angeles Philharmonic, Munich Philharmonic, Vienna Philharmonic and Berlin Philharmoniker orchestras, as well as the Vienna State Opera and Metropolitan Opera (New York).
+After winning the 1956 International Competition for Conductors in Rome, he was invited by George Szell to make his American debut, conducting the Cleveland Orchestra in 1958.
+This led to engagements with the New York Philharmonic, Pittsburgh Symphony and Cincinnati Symphony orchestras and, in 1960, to his appointment as Music Director of the Minneapolis Symphony Orchestra (now the Minnesota Orchestra), a position that he held for 19 years.
+During the 1960s he made his debuts with the Royal Concertgebouw, London Symphony, Philadelphia Orchestra, Chicago Symphony, Boston Symphony, Los Angeles Philharmonic, Munich Philharmonic, Vienna Philharmonic and Berlin Philharmoniker orchestras, as well as with the Vienna State Opera and Metropolitan Opera (New York).
 In particular, he became a regular guest-conductor of the Philadelphia and Cleveland orchestras and the Berliner Philharmoniker.

 Stanisław Skrowaczewski is represented by Intermusica.
 Read more about Skrowaczewski at the Intermusica web site: http://www.intermusica.co.uk/artists/conductor/stanislaw-skrowaczewski/biography